CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Length of the wire l = 2 cm

-The windings of the solenoid would support the weight of the wire when the force due to the magnetic field inside the solenoid balances weight of the wire
+The windings of the solenoid would support the weight of the wire when the force due to the magnetic field inside the solenoid balances the weight of the wire

 $\begin{aligned} & B I_w l=m g \\ & B=\frac{m g}{I_w l} \\ & \mu_0 n I=\frac{m g}{I_w l} \\ & I=\frac{m g}{I_w l \mu_0 n} \\ & I=\frac{2.5 \times 10^{-3} \times 9.8}{6 \times 0.02 \times 4 \pi \times 10^{-7} \times 1500} \\ & I=108.37 \mathrm{~A}\end{aligned}$

-Therefore a current of 108.37 A in the solenoid would support the wire.
+Therefore, a current of 108.37 A in the solenoid would support the wire.

 Answer: